IBI-The Institute of Brazilian Issues was

 agencies more knowledgeable and better equipped to do their

-is now open to mid-level public servants from all countries
+is now open to public- and private-sector executives from

 For more information on Minerva, please click on the links below,